-Warning: Pixar’s rules are not mentioned in 1-22 order, rather they appear in the order that help to inspire readable case studies.
+Warning: Pixar’s rules are not mentioned in 1-22 order.
+Instead they appear in the order that help to inspire readable case studies.

 Case stories need a strong protagonist